opensim-org/opensim-core/DevelopmentProposals/reporterColumnLabels/reporterColumnLabels.md

 but it would also be possible to include a flag that allows the user to switch between short and long default column labels at report time.

 ### Interfaces
-Design 4 could potentially introduce a flag that can be set by the user.
-All other designs have no effect on the interface.
+The selected design has no effect on the interface.

 ### Bindings
 There are no known implications for Python and Java bindings.